Pranav-Bobde/askPDF/README.md

-# simplePDF - A FREE PDF Chat App powered by LLMs
+# askPDF - A FREE PDF Chat App powered by LLMs

 This is a PDF chat app which you can run on your local machine.
 The app allows users to upload any PDF and ask questions.
 The app is built using Langchain, Streamlit and Hugging Face Q&A LLM.